Leathercraft adhesive used for bonding and assembly of leather components

 The key word is deliberately.
 You need to know exactly where each surface is going before they meet.
 If you are still working out alignment as you press layers together, contact adhesive will punish you for it.

-Renia Aquilim 315 contact adhesive at Hideout Craft
+Renia Aquilim contact adhesives at Hideout Craft

 Application and Pressing